muhamad-ahsan/dot-advanced-dictionary/README.md

 # About
-Advanced dictionary for .Net with maximum size limit to avoid out-of-memory issues, auto value retrieval if key not found, auto cleanup of old keys if more space is required.
+Advanced dictionary for .Net is regular dictionary with some advanced features.
+This include maximum size limit to avoid out-of-memory issues, auto value retrieval if key not found, auto cleanup of old keys if more space is required and multi-threading (concurrent access).
 It is perfect for in-memory cache and for other general purposes.

 # Usage
-The usage is same as regural dictionary with some extra parameters while creating dictionary object.
+The usage is same as regular dictionary with some extra parameters (only weight is required; others are optional) while creating dictionary object.
 Please see the below example:

 ```C#
 public void DictionaryUsageExample()